StabbyCutyou/0db/README.md

 Disclaimer
 ==============

 0db is currently in open-alpha.
 The interfaces, both internal and external, are likely to change.
-You should avoid using this in production for anything critical to the business until the initial v1.0.0 release
+You should avoid using this in production for anything critical to the business until the initial v1.0.0 release.

+0db is in no way affiliated with [ZeroDB](http://www.zerodb.io), a Database Encryption Query Protocol.
+Any similarities are entirely coincidental.

+0db is in no way affiliated with [Zero-db](http://www.zero-db.com), a "trip hop, jazz and fusion" musical duo.
+Any similarities are entirely coincidental.

 What is 0db
 ================